-It’s a shame when people are frightened of visiting the dentist as, nine times out of 10, nothing painful happens.
+It’s a shame when people are frightened of visiting the dentist as often it is not as bad as you think.
 But this fear is incredibly common.
 As a child, I used to enjoy going to the dentist, as I’d get presented with a sticker, sometimes some free toothpaste, and told how marvellously clean and healthy my teeth were.
 That was enough for me.
 My dentist was warm and funny.
 I only had one filling, because of a chipped tooth, and it didn’t hurt.

 But for others, this anxiety is often prohibitive, so not only do they avoid going for check-ups, they might not seek out the orthodontic treatment they really need.
-This fear might be because of a traumatic experience as a child, or maybe because a parent has passed on their fear in the same way that people do with a phobia of spiders or snakes.
+This fear might be because of a traumatic experience as a child, or someone close to you has shared a traumatic experience they have encountered.
 But there’s plenty of ways to overcome those worries.

 1. Ask around